 Rev. Gene Poll was called as an interim pastor, and the search process began for a new pastor.
 However, an increasing level of discomfort with decisions made by the General Assembly of the PC(USA) stalled this process as the church wrestled with questions about her denominational affiliation.
 Ultimately, through prayer and struggle, the decision was made to request to be dismissed from the PC(USA).

 After going through this process for over a year, Christ Presbyterian Church was dismissed from the PC(USA) in January 2016 and was installed as a congregation of the Evangelical Presbyterian Church (EPC) in April 2016.
 On July 1, 2016, Rev. Tommy Robinson became the second pastor in the life of this church.
 Originally from Meridian, MS, he previously served as pastor at First Presbyterian in Houma, La and prior to that as the youth director at Grace Chapel Presbyterian Church in Madison, MS. On June 2, 2019, Rev. Robinson preached his last sermon at CPC as he had accepted a call to return to Grace Chapel as their Senior pastor.

 On June 14, 2020, after a unanimous vote by the congregation based on the recommendation of the Pastor Search Committee, CPC has called John Knox Foster as our new pastor.
-He will begin on July 1, 2020.
+He began his ministry at CPC on July 1st, 2020.